 The Company records all equity investments with readily determinable fair values at fair value calculated by the publicly traded stock price at the close of the reporting period.
-Holista CollTech Limited ("Holista"), Amarantus BioScience Holdings, Inc. ("AMBS"), True Partner Capital Holding Limited ("True Partner") and Lucy Scientific Discovery Inc. ("Lucy") are publicly traded companies.
-The Company does not have significant influence over Holista, AMBS, True Partner and Lucy, as the Company is the beneficial owner of approximately 15.2 14.7% of common shares of Holista, 4.3% of the common shares of AMBS and less than 0.1% of common shares of True Partner and Lucy.
+Holista CollTech Limited ("Holista"), Amaranthus BioScience Holdings, Inc. ("AMBS") True Partner Capital Holding Limited ("True Partner") and Lucy Scientific Discovery Inc. ("Lucy") are publicly traded companies.
+The Company does not have significant influence over Holista, AMBS, True Partner and Lucy, as the Company is the beneficial owner of approximately 14.1% of common shares of Holista, 4.3% of the common shares of AMBS and less than 0.1% of common shares of True Partner.
 The stock's fair value is determined by quoted stock prices.
-The Company disposed the shares of Lucy in the first six months of 2023.
+The Company disposed the shares of Lucy in the first nine months of 2023.

 Since 2021, the Company's subsidiaries have maintained a portfolio of trading securities.
 The objective is to generate profits on short-term differences in market prices.
 The Company does not have significant influence over any trading securities in our portfolio and fair value of these trading securities are determined by reference to quoted stock prices.
 The Company has elected the fair value option for the equity securities noted below that would otherwise be accounted for under the equity method of accounting.
-DSS, Inc. ("DSS"), New Electric CV Corporation ("NECV" formerly known as "American Premium Mining Corporation" ("APM")) and, Value Exchange International Inc. ("Value Exchange International" or "VEII") and Sharing Services Global Corp. ("SHRG") are publicly traded companies and fair value is determined by quoted stock prices.
+DSS, Inc. ("DSS"), New Electric CV Corporation ("NECV" formerly known as "American Premium Mining Corporation" ("APM")), Value Exchange International Inc. ("Value Exchange International" or "VEII") and Sharing Services Global Corp. ("SHRG") are publicly traded companies and fair value is determined by quoted stock prices.
 The Company has significant influence but does not have a controlling interest in these investments, and therefore, the Company's investment could be accounted for under the equity method of accounting or elect fair value accounting.

 - The Company has significant influence over DSS.
-As of March 31, 2023 June 30, 2023 and December 31, 2022, the Company owned approximately 45.2 44.8% of the common stock of DSS, respectively.
+As of September 30, 2023 and December 31, 2022, the Company owned approximately 44.8% of the common stock of DSS, respectively.
 Our CEO is a stockholder and the Chairman of the Board of Directors of DSS.
 Chan Tung Moe, our Co-Chief Executive Officer and the son of Chan Heng Fai, is also a director of DSS.
-William Wu, Wong Shui Yeung and Joanne Wong Hiu Pan, directors of the Company, are each also directors of DSS. - The Company has significant influence over NECV as the Company is the beneficial owner of approximately 0.8 0.5% of the common shares of NECV and one officer from the Company holds held a director position on NECV's Board of Directors.
-Directors until April of 2023.
-Additionally, our CEO is a significant stockholder of NECV shares. - The Company has significant influence over Value Exchange International as the Company is the beneficial owner of approximately 38.3% of the common shares of VEII.
-Mr. Chan and another member of the Board of Directors of Hapi Metaverse, Lum Kan Fai Vincent, are both members of the Board of Directors of VEII.
-In addition to Mr. Chan, two other members of the Board of Directors of Alset Inc. are also members of the Board of Directors of VEII (Mr. Wong Shui Yeung and Mr. Wong Tat Keung).
+William Wu, Wong Shui Yeung and Joanne Wong Hiu Pan, directors of the Company, are each also directors of DSS. - The Company has significant influence over NECV as the Company is the beneficial owner of approximately 0.5% of the common shares of NECV and one officer from the Company held a director position on NECV's Board of Directors until April of 2023.
+Additionally, our CEO is a significant stockholder of NECV shares.